farcire/curby/Backend-dev-plan.md

 - **Definition of Done:**
   - Users see regulations (not just gray) on non-metered residential streets.
   - Users can plan parking for tomorrow.

+---

+### 📝 Technical Findings & Implementation Notes

+#### Data Quality & Parsing
+- **Day Formats:** The SFMTA data contains inconsistent day abbreviations (e.g., "M-F", "Tues", "Thurs", "Daily").
+The frontend parser was updated to normalize these variations.
+- **Time Formats:** Time data comes in multiple formats (e.g., "900", "1800", "0", "6").
+A robust parser was implemented to handle these cases.
+- **Rule Types:** Explicit mapping was required to categorize "Time limited", "Tow Away", and "Residential Permit" into internal types (`time-limit`, `tow-away`, `rpp-zone`).

+#### Runtime Spatial Join Strategy
+- **Problem:** Parking regulations (`parking_regulations` collection) were not spatially joined to blockfaces (`blockfaces` collection) during ingestion.
+- **Solution:** Implemented a "Runtime Spatial Merge" in `get_blockfaces`:
+  1. Fetch blockfaces within radius.
+  2. Fetch regulations within the same radius (using `$geoWithin`).
+  3. For each regulation, find the nearest blockface centroid using Haversine distance.
+  4. If within 30 meters, append the regulation to the blockface's `rules` array.
+- **Trade-off:** This is an O(N*M) operation in Python, but given the small number of items in a typical viewport (N, M < 100), the performance impact is negligible (<10ms).
+It avoids a complex and potentially fragile full database spatial join.